hackclub/hackclub/workshops/personal_website/README.md

   - Go ahead and enter your username and then press the enter.
   - Then enter your password and press enter. _Note that the characters don't show up on the screen but rest assured, you are still typing._
-5. Now try to view your website by going to `username.github.io/personal-website`
+5. Now try to view your website by going to `USERNAME.github.io/personal_website`.
+So if your username is `alice1337`, then you would write `alice1337.github.io/personal_website`.

    > Make sure to change `username` to your own username